Whole Heart Perfusion with High-Multiband Simultaneous Multislice Imaging via Linear Phase Modulated Extended Field of View (SMILE): Results

 \section{Results}

 Fig.~\ref{fig:Retrospective MB=3} and Fig.~\ref{fig:Retrospective MB=5} show the representative reconstruction and absolute value of error map, we can see that the CAPI + existing state-of-art methods show inferior image quality as compared to SMILE + reconstruction methods, where the slice leakage from other slices is more easily observed in the absolute error map in the CAPI results.
+We have also included 2D + t reconstruction and comparison movies in the Supporting Information.

-The summarized radar plots for SER (dB) and SSIM are shown in Fig.~\ref{fig:SER SSIM}, where there is a 4.4 dB SER and 0.20 SSIM between all CAIPI + 2D reconstruction and SMILE + HICU 2D for MB = 5 R=5, and a 7.6 dB SER gap and 0.18 SSIM gap for MB =3, R=6.
+The summarized radar plots for SER (dB) and SSIM are shown in Fig.~\ref{fig:SER SSIM}, where there is a 4.4 dB SER and 0.20 SSIM between all CAIPI + 2D reconstruction and SMILE + HICU 2D for MB = 5, $R$ = 5, and a 7.6 dB SER gap and 0.18 SSIM gap for MB = 3, $R$ = 6.
 Both show statistically significant differences ($p< 0.05$).
+To assess the effects of the sampling strategy (CAIPI vs SMILE) we performed reconstruction using SENSE + SWT as an example spatial-temporal reconstruction that can be applied to both techniques.
+In supplemental Fig.~S1, we show that a significant part of the advantage is related to the sampling strategy in SMILE which improved SER and SSIM by up to 8.0 dB and 0.12.
+The additional improvement in performance results from HICU as the reconstruction technique which provides high image quality even for higher acceleration rates.

 Fig.~\ref{fig:Prospective MB=3} and Fig.~\ref{fig:Prospective MB=5} show the representative frame of the prospective experiment with good image quality without slice leakage.
-The grades of MB = 3, R=8 and MB =5, R=10 are 4.5 $\pm$ 0.5 and 3.6 $\pm$ 0.8.
+The grades of MB = 3, $R$ = 8 and MB = 5, $R$ = 10 are 4.1 $\pm$ 0.7 and 3.5 $\pm$ 1.0.